Leah Marville: Miss Barbados World

 On 3 October 2009, she was crowned Miss Barbados World 2009, and represented her country at the 59th staging of the Miss World pageant, hosted in Johannesburg South Africa where Miss World Kaiane Aldorino was the winner.
 At the Miss Barbados pageant, Marville won two fast track events: "Most Photogenic" and "Beauty with a Purpose".

 At Miss World 2009, Marville won the "Continental Queen of Beauty" award for being the highest placed Caribbean delegate.
 Her Love Campaign won second place for the Miss World Beauty with a Purpose fast track category.
 The Love Campaign was entered as Leah's "Beauty with a Purpose" project for the Miss Barbados World competition and received an award from the HIV Commission of Barbados and the HIV Food Bank.

 In April 2011, Stephanie Chase-Yates, former Miss Barbados World 2001 and CEO of SFC International, handed over the Miss Barbados World franchise to Marville Management, which is owned and operated by Leah Marville.
-The new Miss Barbados World, 2011 competition was launched 1 July, at the Limegrove lifestyle centre.